lulf/sacl/README.md

 Producers send AMQP messages to a topic.
 The messages are stored immutable in the commit log in the order produced.

-Consumers consume events by attaching to a topic starting from the last entry.
-(Ability to specify offset will be added)
+Consumers consume events by attaching to a topic starting from the last entry or by specifying an offset.
+The offset is specified as a source filter "offset" on the receiver source.

 ## Building